sreznic/InfiniteScroller/README.md

 'updating' argument to the constructor of InfiniteScroller and setting it to true.
 Recommended to be disabled if you don't need this feature

+# How it works?

+It uses InfiniteLayout library(https://github.com/arnauddorgans/InfiniteLayout) underneath, so you can extend its functionality

 ## Installation

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)